-If you’re wondering whether you should be tipping more amid the pandemic, the answer is actually yes and no, said Parker, the founder of Manor of Manners, a company that specializes in international business, social, luxury and youth etiquette.
+If you’re wondering whether you should be tipping more amid a time of financial crisis like during a global pandemic, the answer is actually yes and no, said Parker, the founder of Manor of Manners, a company that specializes in international business, social, luxury and youth etiquette.

 “Tipping has been always based on personal generosity and enjoyable service,” Parker said.
 “The people who followed the tipping etiquette before will continue to do so — at least as close to the etiquette norms as possible.”

-Due to the unusual circumstances of living amid a pandemic, Parker said she’s definitely tipping delivery drivers accordingly and probably a bit more than usual.
-However, she said this is her choice, due to her individual circumstances.
+During the pandemic, Parker said she definitely tipped delivery drivers accordingly and probably a bit more than usual.
+However, she said this was her choice, due to her individual circumstances.